Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Twistor actions

-and the obvious boundary conditions on $A'$.
-If $\mu =\kappa$, $\nu =\hat\kappa$ (or vice versa) then the simple poles induced by the quotient at $\pi=\lambda,\hat\lambda$ occur in the same components of $A'$ as those at $\pi=\alpha_j,\beta_j$ for $j=1,\dots,n$.
-This is then the 4d Chern-Simons realisation~\cite{costello2019gauge} of a theory of integrable coupled 2d $\sigma$-models introduced in~\cite{delduc2019integrable}.\\
+$A'$ has the standard boundary conditions at the quadratic poles in $\omega$, and we tolerate simple poles in $A_w'$ and $A_{\bar w}'$ at $\pi\sim\alpha_j$ and $\pi\sim\hat\alpha_j$ respectively for $j=1,\dots,n$.
+(That the simple zeros in $\omega$ lie at antipodal points is an artefact of working in Euclidean signature.
+We will see shortly how to bypass this restriction.)
+We recognise this as the \CSt{4} realisation~\cite{costello2019gauge} of the theory of integrable coupled 2d $\sigma$-models introduced in~\cite{delduc2019integrable}.
+It is straightforward, if tedious, to verify that performing the reduction on $\E^4$ leads to the same theory.\\

-The equations of motion of integrable coupled 2d $\sigma$-models do not naturally arise as a symmetry reduction of the ASDYM equations.
-We have seen here that they do, however, arise as a symmetry reduction of holomorphic Chern-Simons theory on twistor space.
-It would be interesting to explore which other integrable systems arise as symmetry reductions of holomorphic Chern-Simons theory but not as reductions of the ASDYM equations.
+The equations of motion this theory of integrable coupled 2d $\sigma$-models do not appear to arise as a symmetry reduction of the ASDYM equations.
+We have seen here that they do, however, arise as a symmetry reduction of HCS on twistor space.
+It would be interesting to explore which other integrable systems arise as symmetry reductions of HCS but not as reductions of the ASDYM equations.